-Figures 5.3-5.5 used the entire analysis cohort as the denominator to calculate rates of AKI per 1,000 patient years at risk for Medicare (panel a) and Optum Clinformatics[TM] (panel b) beneficiaries.
-Each hospitalization with an AKI diagnosis (any position on the claim) for a patient was counted as an event, and years at risk were calculated for each patient as the time during the reported year (year two) censored at the development of ESRD, disenrollment from their plan (for Medicare, Parts A and B or a switch to a Medicare Advantage plan), death, or December 31 of year two.
-Age was as of January 1 of year two, while CKD and DM status were determined by claims in year one.
-For the 2017 ADR, a Poisson model was used to model the number of AKI events and the denominator was the sum of the time at risk of every cohort member.
+Figures 5.3-5.5 used the entire analysis cohort as the denominator to calculate rates of AKI per 1,000 patient-years at risk for Medicare (panel a) and Optum Clinformatics[TM] (panel c) beneficiaries, and to calculate rates of AKI requiring dialysis per 1,000 patient-years at risk for Medicare (panel b) beneficiaries.
+Each hospitalization with an AKI diagnosis (any position on the claim) for a patient was counted as an event.
+Years at risk were calculated for each patient as the time during the reported year (year two), censored at the development of ESRD, disenrollment from their plan (for Medicare, disenrollment from Parts A and B, or a switch to a Medicare Advantage plan), at death, or December 31 of year two.
+Age was determined on January 1 of year two, while CKD and DM status were determined by claims in year one.
+For the 2018 ADR, a Poisson model was used to model the number of AKI events, and the denominator was the sum of the time at risk of every cohort member.

-REHOSPITALIZATION WITH AN AKI EPISODE
+READMISSION ASSOCIATED WITH AN AKI EPISODE

-Figures 5.6 and 5.7 show the probability of having a second hospitalization with AKI within 24 months of the first hospitalization with AKI for Medicare (Figure 5.6) and Optum Clinformatics[TM] (Figure 5.7) beneficiaries.
-The sample for this figure began with the 2013 cohort from the Characteristics of Patients with Acute Kidney Injury section above-alive, aged 66 or older, without ESRD, and enrolled in their plan (for Medicare, Parts A and B and no Medicare Advantage plan) on 1/1/2013.
+Figures 5.6 (Medicare beneficiaries) and 5.7 (Optum Clinformatics[TM] beneficiaries) show the probability of having a second hospitalization with AKI within 24 months of the first hospitalization with AKI.
+The samples for these figures began with the 2014 Medicare and Optum Clinformatics[TM] cohorts identified in the Characteristics of Patients with AKI section above-patients alive, aged 66+ years in the Medicare data or 22+ years in the Optum Clinformatics[TM] data, without ESRD, and enrolled in their plan (for Medicare, Part A and B coverage with no Medicare Advantage plan) on 1/1/2014.
 The first hospitalization with AKI in 2013 was identified.
-Age was as of 1/1/2013, and comorbidities were defined by searching claims one year prior to the AKI admission date (admission date-365 through one day before admission).
+Age was determined as of 1/1/2014, and comorbidities were defined by searching claims one year prior to the AKI admission date.
+The search period was determined as follows: admission date - (minus) 365 (days), through one day before admission.
 Within this customized date range, CKD and DM status were defined according to the algorithm and codes described in the Identification of Major Comorbidities section and Tables 10.3 and 10.4 of this chapter.
-The final cohort for Figures 5.6 and 5.7 included only those patients with at least one hospitalization with AKI in 2013 who were discharged alive.
-Follow-up began on the date of discharge listed on the claim for the hospitalization with AKI, and continued until the earlier of a second hospitalization with AKI, death, ESRD, disenrollment from their plan (for Medicare, Parts A and B or a switch to a Medicare Advantage plan), or 730 days following the first AKI discharge.
+The final cohorts for Figures 5.6 and 5.7 included only those patients with at least one hospitalization with AKI in 2014 who were discharged alive.
+Follow-up began on the date of discharge listed on the claim for the hospitalization with AKI and continued until the earlier of a second hospitalization with AKI, death, ESRD, disenrollment from their plan (for Medicare, Parts A and B or a switch to a Medicare Advantage plan), or 730 days following the first AKI discharge.
 Kaplan Meier methods were used to estimate survival, with the cumulative probability of a recurrent hospitalization with AKI defined as (1-survival).